-The program encourages interdisciplinarity through curriculum requirements and the structure of the student’s faculty advisory committee.
+The program mandates interdisciplinarity through curriculum requirements, the structure of the student’s faculty advisory committee, and the research endeavor.
 Students are required to take some courses in diverse disciplinary topics and other courses that are intended to strengthen problem-solving skills.
 A thesis (M.S.) or a dissertation (Ph.D.) is required of all students.
 Each student’s faculty advisory committee must consist of persons who collectively ensure interdisciplinary support and evaluation.
-Students can pursue interests over the full range of environmental studies from physical or biological science focused projects to those emphasizing the social sciences or humanities including policy, environmental history, community action, or social justice.
+Students can pursue interests over the full range of environmental studies from more of a physical or biological science research project to those emphasizing more of the social sciences or humanities including policy, environmental history, community action, or social justice.
 Students who feel a need to follow a more structured course of study may also pursue certificates in culture, history, and environment; energy analysis and policy; humans and the global environment; or transportation management and policy.
 Any bachelor’s degree from an accredited four-year institution may be acceptable.

-Generally, all application materials for the Nelson Institute's graduate degree programs must be received by January 15 for admission to the following summer session or fall semester, and by October 15 for admission to the following spring semester.
-Applicants should check with the institute's Academic Programs Office for relevant deadlines.
+Application materials for Environment and Resources must be received by December 1 for admission to the following summer session or fall semester and by October 15 for admission to the following spring semester.

 Feedback, questions or accessibility issues: comments

 © 2014 Board of Regents of the University of Wisconsin System